Dennis960/Haskell-Project/README.md

 ### StringReplace

 - Contains a helper function for replacing substrings.
-Used for replacing `$SECRET` and `$HINT` in the story.
+Used for replacing `$SECRET` in the story.

 ### Main